FAQs

 If there is a rhino poaching incident, and a rhino survives, what sort of veterinary experience will be available?

-We are working with a team of world leading vets who have worked with rhinos and other wiildlife for many years in both Australia and Africa.
-We are fortunate to have such a highly skilled team as well as the research support from the University of Sydney Veterinary School.
-Likewise, we are in constant contact with the leading vets in South Africa and can seek their expert opinion if required.
+We are working with a team of world-leading vets who have worked with rhinos and other wiildlife for many years in both Australia, New Zealand and Africa.
+We are fortunate to have such a highly skilled team as well as research support from the University of Sydney Veterinary School.
+Likewise, we are in constant contact with the leading vets in South Africa and can seek their expert opinions if required.

 Are there any local natural dangers to the rhino population?